isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int sz;    // number of elements
     };

-This kind of "vector" isn't meant to be used as a base class at all.
+This kind of “vector” isn’t meant to be used as a base class at all.

 ##### Enforcement